 For example, if I had been flying the Dowel Barn Door, which is just 1.2 meters (4 feet) in span, I would have let the line right out to 90 or 120 meters!
 Perhaps it's the nagging feeling that if the huge kite does go down unexpectedly, the consequences might be greater.
 Like a ding in the roof of someone's parked car, for example!

-As the flight progressed, it began to have all the features of an interesting 'very light wind and thermals' flight.
-Like my best light-wind kite experiences.
-Slow climbs, wind-shifts, pull-ins and low saves, delightful sorties up to very high line angles and so on.
+As the flight progressed, it began to have all the features of an interesting "very light wind and thermals" flight, like my best light-wind kite experiences.
+These would include slow climbs, wind-shifts, pull ins and low saves, delightful sorties up to very high line angles, and so on.

-With one slightly odd twist - this was a huge, slow-moving Barn Door which felt somewhat barge-like nearly the whole time.
+The slightly odd twist was this—the kite was a huge, slow-moving barn door which felt somewhat barge-like nearly the whole time.
 When just barely hanging in the air, this kite is still pulling a good kilogram (2.2 pounds) of tension in the line.

-No KAP weight tests unfortunately, but a fun flight never-the-less!
-The wind meter recorded 4.6kph gusting to 10.0kph.
+There were no KAP weight tests unfortunately, but it was a fun flight never-the-less!
+The wind meter recorded 4.6 kph gusting to 10.0 kph.
 The flight only ended when it was not possible to keep the kite airborne any longer.

-About half an hour beore heading out to one of the usual reserves to fly, the weather website was recording 11kph gusting to 18kph.
-Quite ideal for the big Multi-Dowel Barn Door kite.
-Also, the flying line was set up to take a Half-Picavet KAP rig.
+About half an hour beore heading out to one of the usual reserves to fly, the weather website was recording 11 kph gusting to 18 kph.
+This was quite ideal for the big Multi-Dowel Barn Door kite.
+Also, the flying line was set up to take a half-Picavet KAP rig.
 It's time for some weight tests before committing an actual camera to the sky!

 Launching in the lee of some trees was a little interesting as the huge kite bobbed way over to the left and right.
-Finally, with some judicious tugging on the line at the right moments, the huge 2.4m (8 feet) span Barn Door soared up into cleaner air.
+Finally, with some judicious tugging on the line at the right moments, the huge 2.4 m (8 ft.) span barn door soared up into cleaner air.
 In no time, 30 meters (100 feet) of line was out.
 So far so good, so I continued to let out line until the 60 meter (200 feet) flag came off the garden-hose reel.

 Close to the ground, and somewhat sheltered, the wind meter recorded an average of 3.6 kph and a maximum gust of 9.3 kph.
-However, the kite at times was getting 20kph or so, as evidenced by the 4kg pull on the trusty spring scales at one point!
+However, the kite at times was getting 20 kph or so, as evidenced by the 4-kilogram pull on the trusty spring scales at one point!

 Half-Picavet Tested Under Barn Door Kite

-After pressing the shutter button, the camera was set for a 5-minute delay before firing off 60 images at 15 second intervals.
+After pressing the shutter button, the camera was set for a 5-minute delay before firing off 60 images at 15-second intervals.
 Everything went well, with photos being taken while I steadily let out line to 120 meters (400 feet).
-With a pause of several minutes on 60 meters (200 feet).
+I paused for several minutes on 60 meters (200 feet).

 Back home, I realized the camera was not angled nearly enough to get the desired images.
 All the images were not too sharp either, probably due to the rig jiggling about under a twitching line.
 Never mind, I have more ideas to fix that ;-)

-All in all, an interesting little KAP excursion, while the somewhat sheltered wind meter on the ground registered an average of 5.8kph and a peak gust of 16.7kph.
-I think gusts up higher were in the low to mid twenties.
+All in all, it was an interesting little KAP excursion, while the somewhat sheltered wind-meter on the ground registered an average of 5.8 kph and a peak gust of 16.7 kph.
+I think gusts up higher were in the low to mid-twenties.

-The new 2.4m (8 feet) span Multi-Dowel Barn Door kite was given a test fly today, after being mapped out on paper only a few days ago.
+The new 2.4 m (8 ft.) span Multi-Dowel Barn Door kite was given a test fly today, after being mapped out on paper only a few days ago.

-At least the wind held off while the big Barn Door was rigged.
-Convenient for the first on-field rig!
+At least the wind held off while the big barn door was rigged.
+That's convenient for the first on-field rig!
 At first, the kite was clumsy to handle and kept contacting the ground due to lack of breeze.
 As the minutes ticked by however, stronger and stronger gusts started to come through.
 The wind strength had been predicted to build towards evening, but it seemed to be coming on quite suddenly.

 With a glove on my right hand, and a wrap taken around my left hand, the big kite was still trying its best to yank more line out!